google/lovefield/docs/dev_setup.md

 ## Gollum

 Gollum is the tool that GitHub used to host the Wiki.
 It can be installed locally for editing and previewing documents.
+However, GitHub had some modifications for its Gollum (esp links) and thus the Gollum preview is not guaranteed to be the same as what will be displayed on GitHub.

 ### Install Gollum